dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A100: DCE - Model Card & Settings Refactor Plan
 # Date Created: C62
 # Author: AI Model & Curator
-# Updated on: C64 (Add static model card for Demo Mode)
+# Updated on: C65 (Refine model card display details)

 - **Key/Value for A0:**
 - **Description:** A plan to implement a user-configurable "Model Card" system in the settings panel.
 This includes a UI for managing different LLM configurations and a feature to query a vLLM server's `/v1/models` endpoint to auto-populate model details.
 Also, specifies the display of a static model card for "Demo Mode".